-- Measures designed to restore or preserve equal access to the University's educational program or activity, similar in kind to the Supportive Measures specified under these procedures. - Appropriate educational steps (such as alcohol or drug education, counseling); - Restrictions or loss of specified privileges at the University for a specified period of time; - Oral warning; - Written discipline; - Disciplinary probation for a stated period; - Demotion; - Removal from administrative or other position held in addition to primary position; - Salary reduction or other monetary penalty; - Unpaid suspension of employment; and
+- Measures designed to restore or preserve equal access to the University's educational program or activity, similar in kind to the Supportive Measures specified under these procedures. - Appropriate educational steps (such as alcohol or drug education, reflection papers, counseling, or directed study). - Restrictions or loss of specified privileges at the University for a specified period of time. - Oral warnings. - Written reprimands. - Disciplinary probation for a stated period. - Suspension from the University for a stated period not to exceed three (3) years. - Dismissal (i.e., expulsion) from the University.